Oemd/PascalCoin/README.md

       - "new_name" : If name is changed
       - "new_type" : If type is changed
       - "seller_account" : If is listed for sale (public or private) will show seller account
-      - "account_price"	: PASCURRENCY - If is listed for sale (public or private) will show account price
+      - "account_price"	: VENOMCURRENCY - If is listed for sale (public or private) will show account price
       - "locked_until_block" : If is listed for private sale will show block locked
-      - "fee" : PASCURRENCY - In negative value, due it's outgoing from "account" Modified fields / DEPRECATED FIELDS
+      - "fee" : VENOMCURRENCY - In negative value, due it's outgoing from "account" Modified fields / DEPRECATED FIELDS
     Caused by multioperation introduction, search in "senders"/"receivers"/"changers" instead
     - "balance" will not be included when is not possible to calc previous balance of account searching at the past